Whatever You Say, Ace by Isilme_among_the_stars

 Maedhros chuckled, “Well stop your complaining then.
 Why are you in such a mood today?”

-“A letter from father came.
-He wants to know how much longer my survey of the Eastern defenses is likely to require and laments my absence at Barad Eithel.”
+“A letter came from father.
+He wants to know how much longer my survey of the Eastern defences is likely to require and laments my absence at Barad Eithel.”

 “What, and risk Caranthir working it out?”

-That was risking extortion and they both knew it.
+That would be practically begging for extortion and they both knew it.

 “The Gap then?”

 Fingon gave him a withering look.
-Maehdros already knew his opinions on Maglor’s ability to keep a secret, which was about as effectively as a thunderstorm could imitate silence.
+Maedhros already knew his opinions on Maglor’s ability to keep a secret, which was about as effectively as a thunderstorm could imitate silence.

 “Why not here?”
 Fingon suggested.